ni/systemlink-client-docs/examples/tag/README.md

 - [Query](query): Demonstrates how to use the SystemLink Tag API to query for tags by properties to retrieve metadata for each tag.
+- [Selection](selection): Demonstrates how to use the SystemLink Tag API to read metadata and values for multiple tags at once.
 - [Subscription](subscription): Demonstrates how to use the SystemLink Tag API to receive notifications when tag values change.